kevgo/observable-process/README.md

 })
 ```

-Without the `env` parameter it uses the environment variables from the parent
+Without a custom `env` parameter, ObservableProcess uses the environment
-process.
+variables from the parent process.

 ## Reading output from the process